 Given that there is a divided population between the two designs, there are several users who put their audio quality to the test.
 Here are some of the tests conducted by some users to help you choose which design is the best.

 Several experiments show that these two designs of subwoofers are very similar.
 In that case, there are only minor variations that are barely audible.
 Therefore, we recommend you check which design, down-firing subwoofer vs front-firing, works best in your location.

 Generally speaking, there are several suggestions to utilize front-firing subwoofers to allow the bass to push directly towards your spot.
-On the other hand, if you are placing it in the side of the wall or corner, you can go with down-firing subwoofer design.
+On the other hand, if you are placing it on the side of the wall or corner, you can go with a down-firing subwoofer design.
 This will deliver more bass evenly throughout your area.